Pascip/Pascip.github.io/README.md

 and after that it starts to draw the image.

 Since the script should just do a new photo every 5 seconds we repeat the function thingToRepeat repeat every 5 seconds.

+#AR
+Testing AR.js (https://github.com/jeromeetienne/AR.js), you have to use a hiro marker.